JuliaAtoms/AtomicStructure.jl/docs/src/index.md

-# Atoms.jl
+# AtomicStructure.jl

-Documentation for Atoms.jl
+Documentation for AtomicStructure.jl

 ## A note on usage

-Atoms.jl (and the whole JuliaAtoms cluster of libraries) is _research grade software_.
+AtomicStructure.jl (and the whole JuliaAtoms cluster of libraries) is _research grade software_.
 This means, that although we try our best to ensure that the individual components behave as they should, and we do have a fair amount of complete calculations that we compare against values from the literature, we give no guarantees.
-Furthermore, Atoms.jl is not an _expert system_, in that if the calculation does not converge, it will not try another route (such as e.g. [ATSP](https://github.com/compas/atsp-book) or
+Furthermore, AtomicStructure.jl is not an _expert system_, in that if the calculation does not converge, it will not try another route (such as e.g. [ATSP](https://github.com/compas/atsp-book) or